-The Department typically has about 20 PhD students and a smaller number of Master’s students.
+The Department typically has between 20 and 25 PhD students and a smaller number of Master’s students.
 Our small student:faculty ratio allows faculty members to give individual attention to each student through intensive advising, extensive small-group seminars, and research collaboration.
 Students have opportunities for supervised teaching and statistical consulting experience.
 Prior to completing their degrees, most doctoral students have several publications underway including some work related to their dissertation, and others based on research done in collaboration with faculty members in biostatistics/statistics and in various medical departments.

-PhD program graduates have found employment at Georgetown University, State University of New York at Buffalo, Carnegie Mellon University, Case Western Reserve University, Harvard University, Emory University, University of Florida, University of Illinois—Chicago, Johns Hopkins University, Lehigh University, Medical University of South Carolina, University of Rochester, Rochester Institute of Technology, University of Pittsburgh, Southern Methodist University, other state universities, numerous companies such as Merck, Novartis, AbbVie, DuPont, and Bell Laboratories, and governmental agencies.
+PhD program graduates have found employment at Georgetown University, State University of New York at Buffalo, Case Western Reserve University, Harvard University, Emory University, University of Florida, University of Illinois—Chicago, Johns Hopkins University, Lehigh University, Medical University of South Carolina, University of Rochester, Rochester Institute of Technology, University of Pittsburgh, Southern Methodist University, other state universities, numerous companies such as Merck, Novartis, AbbVie, DuPont, and Bell Laboratories, and governmental agencies.
 MA and MS graduates are in various academic programs and in industrial, government, research, and consulting positions.